larryknaebelobsidian/kingdom/Proposition 108. The formula “Kingdom of heaven” connected with the parables confirms our doctrine of the Kingdom..md

 >Faith seizes upon the treasure God offers, and is willing to surrender all to obtain the abiding hope which it inspires, and its ultimate enjoyment.
 >p.
 24 Vol. 2 Prop.
 108 Obs.
 3 para.
 4

+>We prefer the common view, making it equivalent to take up the cross, denying ourselves, forsaking all for Christ.
+>p.
+28 Vol. 2 Prop.
+108 Obs.
+3 para.
+4 note
 #### Net
 [Matt.
 13:47-50](https://read.lsbible.org/?q=Matt.+13%3A47-50)
 - dragnet